kamzyc/foodMe/readme.md

 What to do:

--  clipboard on ingredients list (add icon also)
+-  alert for clipboard actions
 -  refactor stylesheet

 Bugs:

--  add recipe window stays with error after fail on upload